zhumingcheng697/Backstop-Playwright/README.md

 }
 ```

-> Features previously specific to Puppeteer might also work for Playwright, but there is no guarantee.
+> Most features previously specific to Puppeteer should also work for Playwright, but there is no guarantee.

 -----